top of page

 Activities and timings can be tailor-made for families so that children and parents get the most out of their stay.
 Bush School for Kids operates every day between 10am and 1230 meaning children are busy for that part of the day with our team and parents can relax.
 Please note our team are not qualified child carers and outside of these hours we ask that parents always accompany their children around camp.

 This is a low risk zone for malaria so recommended for all family adventures!
-For family friendly combos, just get in touch and we can help plan the rest of your itinerary to fit with these needs.
+For family-friendly combos, just get in touch and we can help plan the rest of your itinerary to fit with these needs : reservations@elkaramalodge.com.

-The owners live on the property with their children who are currently home-schooled, so we know how important welcoming children into nature is for every family.
-We do our best to make it special and with our own in house children' books, games and challenges, this lodge is most definitely geared towards kids!
+As Lodge owners we live on the property with our children and know how important welcoming children into nature is for every family and for the future.
+We do our best to make it special and with our own in-house children' books, games, welcome packs and challenges, this lodge is most definitely geared towards kids!

 Activities for small children: